OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/01-Testing_Directory_Traversal_File_Include.md

 Many web applications use server-side scripts to include different kinds of files.
 It is quite common to use this method to manage images, templates, load static texts, and so on.
 Unfortunately, these applications expose security vulnerabilities if input parameters (i.e., form parameters, cookie values) are not correctly validated.

 In web servers and web applications, this kind of problem arises in path traversal/file include attacks.
-By exploiting this kind of vulnerability, an attacker is able to read directories or files which they normally couldn't read, access data outside the web document root, or include scripts and other kinds of files from external websites.
+By exploiting this kind of vulnerability, an attacker is able to read directories or files which they normally couldn't read, access data outside the web document root, or include scripts and other kinds of files from external sites.

 For the purpose of the OWASP Testing Guide, only the security threats related to web applications will be considered and not threats to web servers (e.g., the infamous `%5c` escape code into Microsoft IIS web server).
 Further reading suggestions will be provided in the references section for interested readers.